jbruce2112/BotDrop/README.md

 BotDrop
 =======

-Simple Android "game" that shows the android robot bouncing around on the screen.
+Simple Android app that displays a robot bouncing around on the screen.
 Allows the user to interact with it and modify velocity &amp; direction.